 Image: thanks to Peter Nicholson Cartoons

-A tiny insertion in a ABC Lateline report of August 29, 2012 was the only announcement.
+A tiny insertion in an ABC Lateline report of August 29, 2012 was the only announcement.

-No Australian media outlet gave any due attention to the Lateline note.
+No other Australian media outlets paid any attention to the Lateline note.

 Nevertheless, Lateline's confirmation that a directive had been issued by Australia's first female Attorney-General Nicola Roxon had enormous significance.
-Lateline's anchor Tony Jones stated (source):
+Lateline's anchor Tony Jones stated:

 The former Howard government regarded asylum seekers arriving by boat primarily as 'illegal arrivals', and when a number of Chinese boats brought smuggled migrants in the lead-up to the 2000 Olympic Games, sentencing of 'smugglers' including all crew became the hallmark of 'controlling the border' and sentencing increased from two to a 20 years maximum with a minimum of fuss.
 During 2001 a mandatory imprisonment term for all became Howard's political extreme harshness insistence through the courts.

 However, problems and criticisms emerged almost immediately in the courts.
 In 2001 Darwin duty lawyer Jonathon Hunyor argued that "people smugglers who assist asylum seekers to arrive in Australia may not be people smugglers at all" .
 As time went on and more and more crew, usually poor, uninformed and desparate Indonesian men - more often underage boys than not - were apprehended and jailed, the malpractice grew and grew to the dismay of defence lawyers, judges and magistrates alike.

 Jonathon Hunyor.
 (2001).
 Don't jail the ferryman: the sentencing of Indonesian